‘LOVE & FRIENDSHIP’

 Not surprisingly, people don’t talk a lot about Jane Austen’s lesser-known works.
 This includes the short stories and novellas Jane Austen left behind whether they’re completed or not.
 Even though they’re less well-known, I’d like to think the film and TV adaptations for them echo Austen’s writings.

 That’s not something I can say about the 2016 movie ‘Lady Susan’.
 Yeah I know it’s called ‘Love & Friendship’, but seriously it’s ‘Lady Susan’!
-And yes I know people like this movie.
+And yes, I know some people like this movie.
 In fact, when it came out at certain cinemas, it had positive reviews from critics.
 That’s something I can’t agree with.

 I don’t know what it is people like about ‘Love & Friendship’ and clearly there’s a fanbase for it, but I just find this movie a mess.
 I’ve seen it twice now and I still can’t get my head around it.
 It doesn’t match to other adaptations of Jane Austen’s works, even though I don’t know ‘Lady Susan’, that well.